wenMoonx/synfutures-v1-network-config/README.md

-# SynFutures v1 chain config
+# SynFutures v1 network config

 [![TypeScript version][ts-badge]][typescript-4-3]
 [![Node.js version][nodejs-badge]][nodejs]

-This repository is the chain config for our SynFutures app, including contract address and subgraph etc.
+This repository is the network config for our SynFutures app, including contract address and subgraph etc.

 ---